 On a large plate put kale, carrots, and cabbage stir fry first.
 Add tempeh on top.
 Add cherry tomatoes and hemp seeds.

 Preheat oven to 350 degrees.
 Slice tempeh in thick slices.
 Coat them in mustard sauce.
-Sprinkle with dried chives.
+Sprinkle with 1/2 portion of seasonings.
 Bake for 12 minutes.

-In a medium frying pan fry one cup chopped kale, one cup chopped cabbage, and one cup chopped carrots.
+In a medium frying pan fry one cup chopped kale, one cup chopped cabbage, and one cup chopped carrots with the rest of the seasoning

 Use a good quality pan and fry on medium heat to eliminate the need for cooking oil.